Nourish - Plant Based & Healthy Pre-Workout Snack Tips

-Feeding your body before and after every workout is essential for burning the most calories, staying energized, building lean muscle, losing weight, and speeding up recovery.
-You’ve got to have energy to ensure an effective workout, so fuelling your body with the right food before your workout is key.
-This way you’ll not only have an abundance of energy and stamina, but you’ll also help prevent low blood sugar which can often lead to light-headedness and fatigue during your workout.
+You’ve got to have the energy to ensure an effective workout, so fuelling your body with the right food before your workout is key.
+This way you’ll not only have an abundance of energy and stamina, but you’ll also help prevent low blood sugar.
+This often leads to light-headedness and fatigue during your workout.

 To help prevent the feeling of low-energy and famishment, opt for a mix of carbohydrates and a little bit of protein to give you the energy to power on through that spin class!

 Here are my top pre-workout snack do’s and don’ts to help you get the most out of your workout: